cmdaniel05-1/ReSearch/Documents/DesignDocument_draft.md

 |8. |Post |/withdraw | Allows a student to remove their application from submission|
 |9. |Get, Post |/positions/faculty | allows faculty to see their positions and the students who have applied as well as accept or reject them.|
 |10. |Get |/positions/student |allows student to see their accepted and applied to positions |
-Repeat the above for other modules you included in your application.

 ### 2.3 User Interface Design